M.2 SATA Installation¶

 Gently push down the M.2 SATA card and place the screw into the standoff.

 Locate the Thermal Pads that came with the SG-5100.
-There will be two in a plastic bag.
-This procedure will use the larger one.
+There will be two (2) in a plastic bag.
+This procedure uses the larger of the two pads.

 The Thermal Pad will attach to the large aluminum heatsink.

 Remove the shiny film from the Thermal Pad and stick it to the heatsink as shown.
 Try to center it on the cutout, but it doesn’t need to be exact.

 Remove the film from the non-sticky side of the Thermal Pad.

 Replace the heatsink as shown.
 Replace the four (4) screws securing the heatsink in place.

 Replace the system cover and screws.